 - Uncapped Retained Player: INR 4 crore

-This new retention framework allows franchises to secure their core players while ensuring a competitive auction pool.
+This retention framework allows franchises to secure their core players while ensuring a competitive auction pool.
 With an increased auction purse and new retention caps, the IPL 2026 auction promises to be a pivotal moment for teams looking to rebuild or strengthen their squads.

 IPL 2026 Teams and Captains